 statement

-I am currently developing three related groups of paintings—large-scale paintings of open-ended structures; smaller paintings on linen where matte blue pigment evokes a deep, often nocturnal space; and gestural ink and acrylic paintings on paper.
-My large paintings are as high as I can reach and orchestrate paths of movement and mark-making.
+I am currently developing three related groups of abstract paintings—large-scale paintings of open-ended structures; smaller paintings on linen where matte blue pigment evokes a deep, often nocturnal space; and gestural ink and acrylic paintings on paper.
+My large paintings are as high as I can reach and orchestrate paths of movement and mark-making, layering acrylic, ink, oil and spray paint.
 Paintings on paper are constructed with giant brushstrokes and shards of trompe l’oile torn paper collage.
-Dry brushed lines serve as building blocks for architectural forms, stained pours of paint punctuated by hard-edged geometrical shapes, and gestural figures that dissolve into brush strokes, negotiating a shifting terrain between abstraction and representation.
+Dry brushed lines provide scaffolding for architectural forms and stained pours of paint punctuated by hard-edged geometrical shapes negotiating a shifting terrain between abstraction and representation.